Games will be played with the official FIFA soccer rules. Any exceptions to the FIFA rules will be listed below.

 Every team has to hand in a roster with all the player names and their Date of Birth.

 Number of players per team:

-Six is the maximum number of players on each team’s roster: three field players and three substitutes, but teams are allowed less than six players if they choose.
-(A team must have a minimum of 2 field players).
+A teams can roster a maximum of 6 players – three field players and three substitutes.
+Teams are allowed to roster less than six players if they choose (A team must have a minimum of 2 field players).
 Players may only play on one team per age group.

 Substitution: Substitutions can be made on the fly.